-Prototype testing kit to tackle antimicrobial resistance in Indian dairy farms with The University of Reading
+Testing kit to tackle antimicrobial resistance in Indian dairy farms

-We have been working with Dr Al Edwards, Dr Partha Ray and Dr Sarah Needs and their team at the University of Reading’s Schools of Pharmacy and Agriculture to understand and develop a rugged, self-contained prototype testing kit designed for vets to conduct vital microbiology tests for Indian dairy farmers without needing a lab.
+A collaboration with the University of Reading School of Pharmacy and School of Agriculture, Policy and Development to understand and develop a rugged, self-contained prototype testing kit designed for vets to conduct vital microbiology tests for Indian dairy farmers without needing a lab.

 No items found.